 Let That Chicken Rest

-If you follow these tips and tricks, you'll find yourself with the best oven roasted chicken breasts on the block.
+If you follow these tips and tricks, you'll find yourself with the best oven baked chicken breasts on the block.